yousei-github/ChampSim/README.md

 # Build and debug

-Before starting to build or debug this project, you might need to be familiar with [the official tutorial](https://code.visualstudio.com/docs/cpp/config-linux).
+Before starting to build or debug this project, you might need to be familiar with [the visual studio code tutorial](https://code.visualstudio.com/docs/cpp/config-linux).

 ## Build
 Build methods are explained below.

 ### 1. Visual Studio Code-based method.
-- Follow the [the official tutorial](https://code.visualstudio.com/docs/cpp/config-linux) to create the `tasks.json` file in the `.vscode` directory.
+- You may need to modify the compiler's path in the `tasks.json` file in the `.vscode` directory.
-- Replace the contents of `tasks.json` file in the `.vscode` directory with the file having same name in `vscode` directory.
-- You may need to modify the above contents on your own, such as the compiler's path.
 - Click `Run Build Task` in the `Terminal` tab.

 ### 2. Command line-based method.